Prisms and Prismatic Cohomology: -rings

 \begin{example}[The initial $\delta$-ring] The identity map on the $p$-torsionfree ring $\mathbf{Z}_{(p)}$ is its unique endomorphism and lifts the Frobenius modulo $p$, so $\mathbf{Z}_{(p)}$ carries a unique $\delta$-structure given by $\delta(x) = \frac{x-x^p}{p}$.
 In fact, this is the initial object in the category of $\delta$-rings (as we work with $\mathbf{Z}_{(p)}$-algebras).
 One checks that $\delta$ on $\mathbf{Z}_{(p)}$ lowers the $p$-adic valuation by $1$ for non-units.
 In particular, $\delta^n(p^n)$ is a unit for all $n$.
 As $\mathbf{Z}_{(p)}$ is the initial $\delta$-ring, it follows that there is no nonzero $\delta$-ring where $p^n = 0$ for some $n \geq 0$. \end{example}

 \begin{remark}[Limits and colimits of $\delta$-rings, and Witt vectors] One can show that the category of $\delta$-rings admits all limits and colimits, and these are computed at the level of underlying rings: this is easy for limits, and for colimits it follows via the characterization in \cref{ThetaW2} as there is a natural map $\colim_i W_2(-) \to W_2(\colim_i -)$ of functors.
-By general nonsense, the forgetful functor from $\delta$-rings to rings has both left and right adjoints.
+It follows by general nonsense that the forgetful functor from $\delta$-rings to rings has both left and right adjoints, since it commutes with both colimits and limits.
 The left adjoint provides one with a notion of ``free objects'' and is studied in \cref{freelambdaring} below.
 The right adjoint is given by the (always $p$-typical) Witt vector functor $W(-)$ by a result of Joyal \cite{JoyalDelta}.
 Thus, for each $\delta$-ring $R$, we have a natural map $R \xrightarrow{w_R} W(R)$ of $\delta$-rings by adjunction; the first two components of this map (in standard Witt co-ordinates) are given by $x \mapsto (x,\delta(x))$, as in \cref{ThetaW2}. \end{remark}

 \begin{notation} We shall use the symbols $\{ \}$ and $()_\delta$ to denote the adjoining and killing of elements in the theory of $\delta$-rings.
 Thus, $\mathbf{Z}_{(p)}\{x\}$ is the free $\delta$-ring on one generator $x$, $\mathbf{Z}_{(p)}\{x,y\}/(f)_\delta$ is defined by a pushout square